 In NYC, Avital choreographed the regional premiere of The Queen Bees at Queens Theatre in the Park, the world premiere of The Rat Pack Undead, and a revival of Rags at The Connelly Theatre.
 Alongside composer Alden Terry, she created Ephemera, an evening of site-specific dance theatre with a completely original score.
 Her concert dance choreography has been seen at the JCE Jazz Dance Project, Steps on Broadway, Dance New Amsterdam, Green Space Studios, and the 2016 Choreography Canvas.

-Avital was honored to serve as associate choreographer to Lorin Latarro on Prospect Theater Company’s production of “Jasper in Deadland”.
-She was the associate director of Theatreworks USA’s tour “Teacher From The Black Lagoon”, and assistant director/choreographer of “Nymph Errant”, also with Prospect.
+Avital was honored to serve as associate choreographer to Lorin Latarro on Prospect Theater Company’s production of Jasper in Deadland.
+She was the original associate director of Theatreworks USA’s tour Teacher From The Black Lagoon, and the assistant director/choreographer of Nymph Errant, also with Prospect.
 Avital had the privilege of observing choreographer Randy Skinner on the Encores!
-City Center production of “Gentlemen Prefer Blondes”.
+City Center production of Gentlemen Prefer Blondes.

 Avital is a fierce advocate for new musical theatre development.
 She created and currently serves as the director of The Choreography Lab, now in its ninth season at The New York Theatre Barn.
 The lab works to elevate and expand the use of dance in musical theatre, and is the only curated choreography platform where choreographers and writers collaborate to develop movement for new musicals during incubation.